Chronic Diarrhea for a Month (or More): 7 Causes, Gastroenterologist Explains.

 7. Other (less common) causes of diarrhea for a month.

 There are several causes of chronic diarrhea for months.
 You need to be evaluated by a doctor or gastroenterologist

 - Bile acid diarrhea: a condition caused by the inability of your intestine to handle bile, resulting in watery diarrhea with urgency.
 Learn More.

-- Celiac disease: an extreme form of food intolerance. extreme diarrhea, bloating and anemia results from ingestion of gluten.
+- Celiac disease: an extreme form of food intolerance. extreme diarrhea, bloating and anemia result from ingestion of gluten.
 Gluten is a constituent of wheat, rye, and barley.
 Learn More.

-- SIBO (small intestinal Bacterial Overgrowth): caused by abnormal replication of bacterial inside your small intestine.
+- SIBO (small intestinal Bacterial Overgrowth): caused by abnormal replication of bacteria inside your small intestine.
 This results in chronic diarrhea, bloating, and malabsorption of nutrients.

 - Chronic pancreatitis: chronic inflammation in your pancreas (especially in alcoholics) can cause chronic diarrhea with abdominal pain in the upper part of your stomach.
 Learn More.